SekmSet/projet-devops/README.md

 # or terraform apply -var-file {FILE NAME VARS}
 ```

-Try to connect to your EC2 instance
+Try to connect to your EC2 instance [Easy goto to connect](#connect-to-your-ec2-instance)

 ## 🧰 Ansible